germanmetall/Diploma/README.md

 * CMS - for backend

-* front - for frontend
+* front - for frontend:

+    * front-landing - for landing

+    * front-platform - for platform

 This is one git repository.